InterIntSys/InterIntSys.github.io/content/news/20260704_studychildren/index.md

 ---
 title: "Study and hands-on workshop on music recommender systems at a school"
 subtitle: ""
-summary: "On Robin Ungruh's first day in Salzburg, our team ran a study with children at a local school, introducing how recommender systems work and exploring how pupils react to music recommendations."
+summary: "On Robin Ungruh's first day in Salzburg, our team ran a study with children at a local school, introducing how recommender systems work and exploring how school kids react to music recommendations."
 authors: [Christine Bauer]
 #projects: []
 categories: [news]